What is it that makes you, you? Is there even a self?

 Considering what most defines my self in all its different aspects, part of it would be my values, and part would be my way of thinking.
 I’m very cerebral, and I approach the world with curiosity – I want to know more, be exposed to more, and understand more.
 My mind moves quite sluggishly when I’m depressed, so it can really get in the way of that core part of me.

 For me, a sense of self helps to anchor me when the world (and my illness) try to knock me over.
 My own inner experience is different from everyone else’s, and I think that diversity is a good thing.
-I also believe that we are each entitled to be our own selves, regardless of whatever pressure might be put on us by others.
+I also believe that we’re each entitled to be our own selves, regardless of any pressure apllied by others.

 How would you define your self?